What will I be doing?

 Now that you have read all about working at Malcolm Hollis and training to become a chartered surveyor, we hope that you will want to apply for a job with us.

 We usually have graduate openings at each of our offices and hold interviews around the country, so you shouldn’t have too far to travel.
-For our London, Birmingham, Manchester or Liverpool offices, applications will be open until 30 November 2018, with interviews taking place in December.
-For all other offices, plus additional interview dates in London, applications will close on 31 December 2018, with interviews taking place in January 2019.If you would like to apply click here
+Applications open on 1 September and close on 31 December each year, with interviews taking place in December and January.
+There is a short application form to complete and then you just need to upload a copy of your CV and Cover letter.If you would like to apply click here

 Applications for our 2019 graduate programme opened on 1 September 2018.
 Please submit a detailed CV and covering letter, stating your preferred office location using our online application form.